tarkantemizoz/DynaPlex/readme.md

 ![Dynaplex logo](docs/source/assets/images/logo.png)

-DynaPlex is a software library for solving Markov Decision Problems and similar models (POMDP, HMM) written primarily in C++20 with bindings for python.
-It supports deep reinforcement learning, approximate dynamic programming, classical parameterized policies, and exact methods based on policy and value iteration.
-Models in DynaPlex are written in C++, and exposed via a generic and vectorized interface.

-DynaPlex focuses on solving problems arising in Operations Management: Supply Chain, Transportation and Logistics, Manufacturing, etc.
+This repository replicates the results presented in the papers:
+- *Deep Controlled Learning for Inventory Control*
+- *Zero-shot Generalization in Inventory Management: Train, then Estimate and Decide.*

+For the original repository, including the latest updates and documentation, please visit [DynaPlex on GitHub](https://github.com/DynaPlex/DynaPlex).

-**`Important`**: For the paper titled "Deep Controlled Learning for Inventory Control", please see folder **`DeepControlledLearning/`** for the weights of the neural networks for each inventory setting, and  **`src/lib/models/models/`** folder for the construction of MDP-EI's of the inventory problems.
+For the paper titled "Deep Controlled Learning for Inventory Control", please see folder **`DeepControlledLearning/`** for the weights of the neural networks for each inventory setting, and  **`src/lib/models/models/`** folder for the construction of MDP-EI's of the inventory problems.
 ---

-**`Important`**: For the paper titled "Zero-shot generalization in Inventory Management: Train, then Estimate and Decide", please see folder **`GC-LSN_weights/`** for the weights of the generally capable lost sales network GC-LSN, and  **`src/lib/models/models/Zero_Shot_Lost_Sales_Inventory_Control`** for the construction of the Super-Markov Decision Process of lost sales inventory control problem.
+For the paper titled "Zero-shot generalization in Inventory Management: Train, then Estimate and Decide", please see folder **`GC-LSN_weights/`** for the weights of the generally capable lost sales network GC-LSN, and  **`src/lib/models/models/Zero_Shot_Lost_Sales_Inventory_Control`** for the construction of the Super-Markov Decision Process of lost sales inventory control problem.
 ---

 ## High-level overview of folder structure